Complete Guide To Backtesting Forex Strategies

 Among the most common devices used to build a backtesting study is the automated strategy tester.
 These are software programs custom-built to sift through historical market data sets.
 Typically, specialty backtesting software is bought from third-party providers.

 In some cases, the forex trading platform itself has a strategy tester built into its functionality.
-For instance, Ninjatrader has a strategy optimiser feature that allows for the backtesting of historical price action with respect to predefined entry and exit rules.
 Also, expert advisors may be backtested in Metatrader 4 or Metatrader 5 via the strategy tester function.

 Of course, one particularly useful tool for backtesting is the pencil.
 Many great trading systems have been tested by hand.
 If the services of a programmer or automated software are not available, then there's nothing wrong with a notepad and pencil.